dylan-lang/opendylan/documentation/getting-started-ide/source/expanding.rst

 situation.
 The choice is controlled from the main window, under the Build page of the **Options > Environment Options** dialog.

-The option “Always link, even if there are serious warnings” forces the compiler to link an executable file or DLL for a project regardless of any serious warnings.
-We can also choose “Ask whether to link if there are serious warnings“, and “Don’t link if there are serious warnings”.
+The option "Always link, even if there are serious warnings" forces the compiler to link an executable file or DLL for a project regardless of any serious warnings.
+We can also choose "Ask whether to link if there are serious warnings", and "Don’t link if there are serious warnings".
-“Ask whether to link if there are serious warnings” is the default setting.
+"Ask whether to link if there are serious warnings" is the default setting.

 .. _problems-at-run-time: